And I passed by thee, and saw thee:

 Luke 1, 26-35

-The intimate union between the Holy Spirit and the Blessed Virgin Mary is redolent of a marriage in a spiritual and mystical sense, no less than the relationship between YHWH and Israel is.
-Though God calls Israel his servant (Isa 41:8), the relationship between YHWH and His chosen people is far more intimate than one between a lord and his servant, no less than the relationship between God and his handmaid is.
-In the Old Testament, we find that the relationship between YHWH and Israel was essentially a covenantal one indicative of the moral union between a husband and a wife, which foreshadows the espousal between Mary and the Holy Spirit and, of course, Christ the Divine Bridegroom and his virgin bride, the Church.
+The intimate union between the Holy Spirit and the Blessed Virgin Mary is redolent of a marriage in a spiritual and mystical sense, no less than the relationship between YAHWEH and Israel is.
+Though God calls Israel his servant (Isaiah 41:8), the relationship between YAHWEH and His chosen people is far more intimate than one between a lord and his servant, no less than the relationship between God and his handmaid is.
+In the Old Testament, we find that the relationship between YAHWEH and Israel was essentially a covenantal one indicative of the moral union between a husband and a wife, which foreshadows the espousal between Mary and the Holy Spirit and, of course, Christ the Divine Bridegroom and his virgin bride, the Church.

-A type of wedding vow was made between YHWH and the Hebrews at the time Moses received the Divine laws on Mount Sinai for the people of Israel (Ex 19:5-8).
+A type of wedding vow was made between YAHWEH and the Hebrews at the time Moses received the Divine laws on Mount Sinai for the people of Israel (Exodus19:5-8).
 At this moment in the history of the Hebrews, Israel became God’s virgin bride.
 Being her husband’s chaste spouse, she was committed to remaining faithful to him.
-First and foremost, she was not to have other gods before YHWH (Ex 20:1-3).
+First and foremost, she was not to have other gods before YAHWEH (Exodus 20:1-3).
 Israel’s occasional infidelity toward her husband was in principle a violation of their wedding vow, and her worshiping of false gods was tantamount to acts of adultery in the eyes of God.

 For your Maker is your husband;